 ‘I’m going as far as Spokane.
 First sign I see of you being more of freak than you already look you’re back on the road side.’

-It turned out the man’s name was North, and he was a vet: from oil rigs to a half dozen bullshit conflicts he’d been there.‘…I’m ready for retirement now; had enough of the mountains.’
+It turned out the man’s name was North, and he was a vet: from oil rigs to a half dozen bullshit conflicts he’d been there.

 ‘…I’m ready for retirement now; had enough of the mountains.’

-Monofilament whispered as she slid the wire from his neck and put it back in her pocket before giving him a kiss on the cheek.
-His old eyes had been so hopeful when she’d said he could; she wouldn’t have been surprised if they’d parked on the tracks instead of beside them.
+When she’d finished the Monofilament made a wet sound like a kiss as she slid it from his neck and put the reel back in her pocket before closing his eyes.
+They’d been so hopeful when she’d said yes; she wouldn’t have been surprised if they’d parked on the tracks instead of beside them.

 She’d gotten as far as the first carriage before the lights began to strobe.
 She supposed she should have expected it.
 North had been more alive than she’d thought.
-The fire burning off the car wasn’t the only beacon she’d lit.‘Whose there?’
+The fire burning off the car wasn’t the only beacon she’d lit.

 A shape was just visible in the gaps where the floods didn’t reach.